caylent-solutions/terraform-modules/README.md

 2. Install required tools: `make install-tools`
 3. Configure the environment: `make configure`
 4. Create a new module from the skeleton: `cp -r skeletons/generic-skeleton your/new/module`
-5. Enter your module directory and install module dependencies: `cd your/new/module && make install`
+5. Enter your module directory and configure CPM: `cd your/new/module && make cpm-configure`
+   - This syncs the automation package to `.packages/` and makes CPM tasks available
+6. Install module dependencies: `make install`
+   - This installs Go modules and the tftest CLI tool
-6. Implement your module following the [structure requirements](docs/terraform-module-structure.md)
+7. Implement your module following the [structure requirements](docs/terraform-module-structure.md)
-7. Format and lint your code:
-   - For Go code in the monorepo: `make go-format` and `make go-lint`
-   - For Go code in a module: `make go-format` and `make go-lint` (from the module directory)
-8. Generate and check Terraform documentation in a module:
-   - `make tf-docs` (generate docs)
-   - `make tf-docs-check` (verify docs are up to date)
-9. Validate your module:
-   - From the repo root: `make module-validate MODULE_PATH=your/new/module MODULE_TYPE=module_type`
-10. Test your module:
+8. Use CPM-provided automation tasks (from the module directory):
-    - From the module directory: `make test` (runs all tests)
+   - `make test` - Run all Terratest tests
-    - `make test-common` (runs only common tests)
+   - `make test-common` - Run common tests only
-11. Clean up module files:
+   - `make tf-format` - Check Terraform formatting
+   - `make tf-lint` - Lint Terraform files
+   - `make tf-docs` - Generate documentation
+   - `make tf-security` - Run security scans
+   - `make go-lint` - Lint Go test files
+   - `make go-format` - Format Go test files
-    - `make clean` (removes Terraform and state files)
+   - `make clean` - Clean Terraform state
+9. Validate your module from repo root:
-    - `make clean-all` (also cleans Go cache)
+   - `make module-validate MODULE_PATH=your/new/module MODULE_TYPE=module_type`
-12. Test all non-Terraform code: `make test-all-non-tf-module-code` (from repo root)
+10. Test all non-Terraform code: `make test-all-non-tf-module-code` (from repo root)
-13. Submit a PR
+11. Submit a PR

+**Note:** Module automation tasks are provided by the [cpm-terraform-modules-monorepo](https://github.com/caylent-solutions/cpm-terraform-modules-monorepo) package and are only available after running `make cpm-configure` followed by `make install`.
+The base CPM Makefile only provides `cpm-configure` and related CPM management targets.

 ## 🧪 Workflow Development and Testing